Reusability

 Nothing extra here.
 We just implement the Whitelist trait on our CounterContract like we would implement any other trait.

-The last thing we have to do is to add the messages attribute to our contract:
+The last thing we have to do is to add the messages attribute to our contract along with a new field admins:

 use cosmwasm_std::{Addr, Response, StdResult};